theboss08/theboss08/README.md

-Hi, I am Arshad Jamal 3rd Year Student in BIT Sindri with interest in technology.
-I like to explore and learn new things.
+Hi, I am Arshad Jamal SDE at Amazon.

 <!---
 theboss08/theboss08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.